 Dun.
-This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself Unto our gentle senses.
+This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself

+Unto our gentle senses.

 Ban.
-This guest of summer, The temple-haunting martlet, does approve, By his loved mansionry, that the heaven's breath Smells wooingly here: no jutty, frieze, Buttress, nor coign of vantage, but this bird Hath made his pendent bed and procreant cradle: Where they most breed and haunt, I have observed,
+This guest of summer, The temple-haunting martlet, does approve By his loved mansionry that the heaven's breath Smells wooingly here: no jutty, frieze, Buttress, nor coign of vantage, but this bird Hath made his pendent bed and procreant cradle: Where they most breed and haunt, I have observed The air is delicate.